koahv/001/README.md

-1 Create one 225mb FAT32 partition at the start of the drive called EF01

-2 Create one ext4 filesystem partition
+1 Create one 225mb FAT32 partition at the start of the drive called EF01.
+Create one ext4 filesystem partition.

 3 Run install.sh

-4 Navigate to 001-master when instructed and run chroot.sh

 5 Run install2.sh after successful install and logged in to new system